 Dates & Deadlines

 AAA applications are reviewed on a rolling basis through the final deadline.
 Students will be notified of their award status based on the deadline by which they submit an application.

 Students should only apply for AAA if they have enrolled in over 18 units and billed for additional tuition.
-Students who apply by Deadline 1 or 2 will be notified of their award status and have their student accounts credited before the January payment due date.
+Students who apply by the Round 1 Deadline will be notified of their award status and have their student accounts credited before the January payment due date.

 Students who are unable to fully complete their registration until the start of Spring semester should wait to submit an application by the Round 2 Deadline.
 We will not review applications for students enrolled in 18 units or below.
 Students may apply at any time before the final deadline at no disadvantage; all applicants will receive an equal chance for award consideration.

 [Round 1 Deadline] Sunday, December 19, 2021 (Notification of award status by January 7)

 [Round 2 Deadline – Final] Friday, January 21, 2022 (Notification of award status by January 28)